- The pyramid of Kukulkan in Chichen Itza

 Day 1 UK-Mexico

-Fly to Cancun, Mexico and transfer by coach, a journey of 205km taking approximately three hours, to the locally rated 4-star Hacienda Chichén (4Q) where you stay for two nights.
+Fly to Cancun and transfer by coach to the 4-star Hacienda Chichén (4Q) where you stay for two nights (127 miles, three hours).

 The hotel has a restaurant, bar, library-lounge, outdoor pool and spa (charges apply), and free Wi-Fi.
 Each of the 28 air-conditioned rooms has a hairdryer.
 D